MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center.md

     > [!NOTE]
     > The sandbox environment will not be accessible until the **State** shows *Active*.

 A sandbox environment can also be created from within a page within the production environment of the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] application.
-For more information, see [Create a Sandbox Environment](across-how-create-sandbox-environment.md).
+For more information, see [How to: Create a Sandbox Environment](/dynamics365/business-central/across-how-create-sandbox-environment?toc=/dynamics365/business-central/dev-itpro/toc.json).

 To delete a sandbox environment, choose the environment on the **Environments** tab of the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)], and then click **Delete Sandbox** on the action ribbon.